Clare of Rimini

 Clare of Rimini (c.
 1260 – 10 February c.
 1326) was an Italian holy woman who was beatified.

 She was born to a wealthy family and married at a young age.
 She was sent into exile when her husband died, witnessed the political execution of her father and brother, and remarried.
 She received a calling after attending Mass and founded a penitential community.
 Her feast day is 10 February.

 Life

 Chiara was born to a wealthy family of Rimini.
 Married at a young age, she was sent into exile with her family.
 Upon her return, she witnessed the execution of her father and brother by a rival political faction.
 She remarried and lived a life of pleasure and dissipation.

-According to the Stephen Donovan, one day when she was 34, she attended Mass in the church of the Franciscan Friars, she seemed to hear a mysterious voice that bade her say an Our Father and a Hail Mary at least once with fervour and attention.
+According to Stephen Donovan, one day when she was 34, she attended Mass in the church of the Franciscan Friars, she seemed to hear a mysterious voice that bade her say an Our Father and a Hail Mary at least once with fervour and attention.
 Clare obeyed the command, not knowing from where it came, and then began to reflect upon her life.